transnetlab/transit-routing/README.md

 - [Witt, S., 2015.
 Trip-based public transit routing.
 In Algorithms-ESA 2015 (pp. 1025-1036).
 Springer, Berlin, Heidelberg.](https://link.springer.com/chapter/10.1007/978-3-662-48350-3_85)

 ### Copyright and license
-The content of this repository is bound by MIT License.
+The content of this repository is bounded by MIT License.
 For more information see [COPYING file](https://github.com/transnetlab/transit-routing/blob/main/LICENSE)